Though there are many CMSs out there, we think Craft is by far the best for building beautiful, functional websites – for many reasons…

 Are we there yet?

 The Craft elves are big on performance.
-Most CMS need to lose a little weight, suffering from bloated code, inefficient architecture and unnecessary extras that mean navigating your site can feel like you’re running uphill.
+Most CMSs need to lose a little weight, suffering from bloated code, inefficient architecture and unnecessary extras that mean navigating your site can feel like you’re running uphill.
 In treacle.
-The latest iteration of Craft is an Olympic athlete by comparison, outperforming all other CMS in our benchmarking tests and even smashing its own loading time records by about 300%.
+The latest iteration of Craft is an Olympic athlete by comparison, outperforming all other CMSs in our benchmarking tests and even smashing its own loading time records by about 300%.
 And trust us, when page speed is arguably the most important factor in keeping your users happy, this is a big plus.

 Easy to use, easy on the eye